schanky/matching-game/README.md

 You can find the game logo as a favicon in the main directory.
 Further icons for different sizes are grouped in the folder "icons".

 ## Dependencies
-The game uses two separate [google fonts] (https://fonts.googleapis.com/css?family=Quicksand:300%7CYanone+Kaffeesatz:300):
+The game uses two separate [google fonts](https://fonts.googleapis.com/css?family=Quicksand:300%7CYanone+Kaffeesatz:300):
 1. Quicksand
     Used for headings
 2. Yanone Kaffeesatz